deniz-oezdemir/deniz-oezdemir/README.md

 # Projects
 Currently, I am working on:
 - **Full-Stack Pong Game**: Developing a Pong game with a microservices architecture.
 This project will feature real-time multiplayer functionality, comprehensive game statistics, and an AI opponent.
 [Follow the progress here](https://github.com/deniz-oezdemir/Transcendence).
-- **Personal Webpage**: Designing a personal webpage to present my thoughts and learnings in a more appealing format.
-This project is currently in the research phase.
+- **Personal Webpage**: Developing a space to present my thoughts, projects, and learnings in a more appealing format than this README.
+I have started with [deniz.fyi](https://deniz.fyi) and will continue to build on it.

 I've completed below projects as part of my software engineering education:
 - **[Webserv](https://github.com/deniz-oezdemir/Webserv)** | Built an HTTP web server from scratch, compliant with HTTP/1.1